werner-matthias/osglecture/README.md

 # osglecture
 =======

-LaTeX-Klasse und Build-System für die Professur Betriebssysteme der TU Chemnitz
+LaTeX bundle for lecture materials at the Operating Systems Group of the TU Chemnitz